cmcconnell1/docker-bamboo-agent-base/README.md

 By following these steps, your team can set up a robust and scalable build pipeline using Atlassian Bamboo 9.5.2 with Docker-based applications.
 Using Kubernetes-based ephemeral agents running Docker-in-Docker ensures clean, consistent, and efficient builds, while also reducing the complexity of managing agent environments.

+### Notes
+- Everything worked fine with the Dockerfil-no-DinD before we needed to have Docker in Docker (DinD) we were using the same BASE_IMAGE=eclipse-temurin:17-noble that atlassian was using.

+However...
+The reason to reconsider the base image when using Docker-in-Docker (DinD) is due to the additional complexity and requirements for running Docker inside a container.
+The eclipse-temurin:17-noble image is primarily a Java runtime environment, optimized for running Java applications.
+However, for DinD, we also need Docker-specific tools, like the Docker daemon (dockerd), which are not part of the default eclipse-temurin images.

+Using a Docker-specific base image or modifying the base image to include the necessary Docker components ensures that the container can manage Docker within itself effectively.
+You might still be able to use eclipse-temurin by adding the necessary Docker dependencies on top, but it can be simpler and more stable to start with an image designed to handle DinD directly (e.g., docker:dind).

+In short, the change of the base image is needed to ensure that the environment is properly configured to handle Docker-in-Docker operations, which are not typically required for basic Java runtime environments like the one provided by eclipse-temurin.